Running Macros

 dbotestContextMenudboRun HelloWorld MacroMACROHelloWorld

-Macros can use context values in the following format: {ParameterName=DefaultValue} or simply {ParameterName}
+Macros can utilize context values in the following formats: {ParameterName=DefaultValue} or simply {ParameterName}.

 For example: